Seby Zavala Player Props: White Sox vs. Rays

-After going 0-for-4 in his last game, Seby Zavala and the Chicago White Sox face the Tampa Bay Rays (who will start Zach Eflin) at 1:40 PM ET on Sunday.
+On Friday, Seby Zavala (coming off going 0-for-2) and the Chicago White Sox face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Rays.
+In his most recent game he had a hitless performance (0-for-2) against the Blue Jays.

 Seby Zavala Game Info & Props vs. the Rays